acoulson2000/m4rcus.TuyaCore/README.md

-# Tuya Smart Plug Service (.NET Standard 2.0 & Raspberry Pi)
+# Tuya Smart Plug REST Service (.NET Standard 2.0 & Raspberry Pi)

 I forked this project from https://github.com/Marcus-L/m4rcus.TuyaCore because I want to control Tuya (and compatible) devices from OpenHab2 running on a Raspberry Pi (Raspbian distro) and I found that using Marcus' executable via the exec binding, or even using this plugin https://github.com/unparagoned/njsTuya resulted in pretty long response times, since there